Fixed Budget is No Harder Than Fixed Confidence in Best-Arm Identification up to Logarithmic Factors: From Fixed Confidence to Fixed Budget

 In practice, we recommend that $Q$ be set to the minimal number of samples for the algorithm $\cA$ to enjoy any meaningful guarantee.
 For example, for the unstructured $K$-armed bandit problem, set $Q = K$, and for linear bandits, set $Q = d$.

 It is noteworthy that in the above guarantee, the factor $A$ from the high-probability sample complexity bound of the strong fixed-confidence algorithm is preserved in the correctness guarantee of the fixed-budget setting, up to logarithmic factors.
 Hence, this opens the door to numerous applications where there exists a gap between the sample complexity bounds of fixed-confidence and fixed-budget settings.
 We can use our algorithm to bridge this gap up to logarithmic factors.
 We discuss these applications in Section \ref{sec_main_app}.
 The proof of Theorem~\ref{thoerem_main_FC2FB} is deferred to Appendix \ref{section_app_FC2FB}.

-Furthermore, we present another algorithm, FC2AT, that transforms a strong fixed-confidence algorithm into an anytime algorithm.
+\textbf{Fixed-confidence to anytime fixed-budget: } Furthermore, we present another algorithm, FC2AT, that transforms a strong fixed-confidence algorithm into an anytime algorithm.
+In the anytime setting, for any fixed deterministic time $t$ that is unknown for the learner, the agent aims at achieving a low probability of error at time $t$ (\citet{jun16anytime}, \citet{zhao23revisiting}).
+While $B$ is fixed and known in the fixed-budget setting, $t$ is fixed and unknown in the anytime setting.
 The analysis and guarantees of FC2AT are deferred to Appendix \ref{section_app_fc2abytimemeta}.